ganeshardlkar/todo_client/README.md

 # Getting Started with Create React App
-This is a full stack project made by Ganesh Ardalkar This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a full stack project made by Ganesh Ardalkar in temp branch.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts